vknabel/vscode-swiftformat/README.md

 # SwiftFormat for VS Code

-In order to prettify your Swift code, you need to have [SwiftFormat](https://github.com/nicklockwood/SwiftFormat) installed.
+Prettify your Swift code automatically via [SwiftFormat](https://github.com/nicklockwood/SwiftFormat).
+You can use SwiftFormat installed globally or via the Swift Package Manager.

+### Global Installation

-You can [install](https://github.com/nicklockwood/SwiftFormat#how-do-i-install-it) it using [Homebrew](http://brew.sh/) or [Mint](https://github.com/yonaskolb/Mint)
+You can [install](https://github.com/nicklockwood/SwiftFormat#how-do-i-install-it) SwiftFormat globally using [Homebrew](http://brew.sh/) or [Mint](https://github.com/yonaskolb/Mint)

 ```bash
 # Using Homebrew